All Products

 values:

-- <YOUR-HOSTNAME> # Replace with the actual node name.
+- <YOUR-HOSTNAME> # Replace this parameter with the actual name of the node.

 hostNetwork: true